laurakelly/d3_demo/README.md

 2. Make an HTML file called `index.html` and a css file called `main.css`
 3. Download D3.js and move it to `d3_tutorial`
 4. Add the D3.js script to `index.html`
+5. Make a JavaScript file called `data_vis.js`
+6. Add `data_vis.js` script to your HTML file

-#Part 2: Let's make a bar chart
+#Part 2: Let's start with a bar chart

 ##Axes